 In time, you might find that a baby shower now and then doesn't kick you in the gut as much as before, as long as you respect your limits.
 You might even find that the odd insensitive remark goes over your head, as long as they don't happen too often.

-But before you get to that point, you may find the need to avoid certain people, certain events, certain situations.
+But before you get to that point, you may feel the need to avoid certain people, certain events, certain situations.

 That's you looking out for yourself and taking care of yourself.